 While cardinals are mostly seed-eaters, they will also consume small fruits, insects, and even frogs.
 In the winter, when natural food sources are scarce, they are especially attracted to bird feeders.

 Cardinals are also known for their beautiful songs, which they use to attract mates and defend their territories.
 So if you’re looking to add a little color and musicality to your yard this winter, keep an eye out for the Northern Cardinal.

 Michigan is home to a wide variety of birds, and many of them can be found in the state year-round.
 One of the most common birds that inhabit Michigan during the winter is the American Robin, which is also the state bird.

 These robins are easily distinguished by their bright red breast, and they can be found in both urban and rural areas.

-American Robins are omnivorous, and they will eat anything from worms and insects to berries and fruit.
+American Robins are omnivorous, and they will eat anything from worms and insects to berries and fruit, as well as suet in the colder weather.
 In Michigan, American Robins can be found in a variety of habitats, including forests, fields, and gardens.

 These birds are relatively easy to spot, and they are a welcome sight during the cold winter months.

 4 | Downy Woodpecker